 Key takeaways

-Wegovy starts working within 1–3 days of your first shot, although weight loss may take longer.
+Wegovy starts working within 1–3 days of your first shot or within 1 hour of your first oral dose, although noticeable weight loss takes longer.

 Here's what we'll cover